Quick Guide to Fixing Computer Hardware

 Mouse Problems

-With optical mice, the only cleaning you need to do is to ensure that no lint is clogging the optical opening beneath the mouse.
-Sometimes optical mice don't track well on glossy or transparent surfaces, including some mouse pads.
+Cleaning: With optical mice, the only cleaning you need to do is to ensure that no lint is clogging the optical opening beneath the mouse:

 Keyboard Problems

-If you prevent food, hair and other debris from falling inside your keyboard, you've avoided 90% of all problems.
-To clean a keyboard, detach it, turn it upside down and vigorously shake it.
+Cleaning: If you prevent food, hair and other debris from falling inside your keyboard, you've avoided 90% of all problems.
+But even if you're careful, you may find that over time some keys begin to stick or don't operate well.

 Cleaning the keyboard with rubbing alcohol or electronics cleaner can help, too.
 Especially if you spilled a drink over the keyboard, and it's become sticky.